 How is Botox given?

-Do not seek botulinum toxin injections from more than one medical professional at a time.
-If you switch healthcare providers, be sure to tell your new provider how long it has been since your last botulinum toxin injection.
+You should not seek to have botulinum toxin injections from more than one medical professional at a time.
+If you do switch healthcare providers, it is important to tell your new provider how long it has been since your last botulinum toxin injection.

 Using this medication more often than prescribed will not make it more effective and may result in serious side effects.

 Cosmetic use.
 Botox Cosmetic starts working or showing its effect usually in the first 1 to 4 days, with the maximum effect being reached in the first 1 to 4 weeks.
 The cosmetic effect usually lasts for 3 to 4 months but varies depending on each different individual.

 Chronic migraine prevention.
 Injections should be given in 7 specific head/neck muscle sites, with the recommended re-treatment schedule every 12 weeks.

 Eye conditions.
 When receiving injections for eye muscle conditions, you may need to use eye drops, ointment, a special contact lens or other device to protect the surface of your eye.
 It is important to follow your doctor's instructions.
 For eye muscle spasms it may take only 1 to 3 days after injection before spasm symptoms begin to improve.
 You may notice the greatest improvement after 2 to 6 weeks.

 Excessive sweating.
 If you are being treated for excessive underarm sweating, you should shave your underarms about 24 hours before your injection.
 You should not apply antiperspirant or deodorant for 24 hours before or after you receive the injection.
 Avoid exercise and hot foods or beverages within 30 minutes before the injection.

 Neck muscle spasm.
 It may take up to 2 weeks after injection before neck muscle spasm symptoms begin to improve.
 You may notice the greatest improvement after 6 weeks.